younos1986/Core.Ocelot/README.md

-# Core.Ocelot. an ASP.NET Core middleware to implementing API Gateways in Microservice based applications
+# Core.Ocelot is an ASP.NET Core middleware to implement API Gateways in Microservice based applications

 # Features

 * LoadBalancing  (based on Nginx)
+** test 1
 * IpRateLimiting
 * Authorization